xWink/Discord-Bot/README.md

 # Commands
 ### Anyone
-`!help` - Displays other commands that can be used.

-`!ping` - Returns "pong!" and your latency in ms. Keeps track of user's best/worst scores.

 `!bang` - Play Russian roulette.

-`!mybang` and `!daily` - Shows player's bang scores and when their daily reward resets.

 `!bangscores` - Shows high scores for attempts, deaths, survival rate, and death rate.

 `!bet`, `!hit`, `!stand` - Play blackjack against the computer.

-`!market` and `!buy <item #>` - view and purchase items listed on the market

-`!roles` - Shows a list of available roles to join.
+`!daily` - Shows when player's daily reward resets.

+`!flip` - Flips a coin, displaying the result.

+`!info [course ID]` - Shows relevant information about a specified course at UoGuelph.

 `!join [role name]` - If the role already exists, it is assigned to the user.
 Otherwise, the user's id and requested role are stored in a database.
 If enough users apply for the same role, the role and a private text channel are created and all applicants are assigned to it.

+`!help` - Displays other commands that can be used.

+`!karma` - Shows user's upvotes, downvotes, and total karma

 `!leave [role name]` - Unassigns the role from user and removes their application for that role from the database.

-`!karma` - displays user's upvotes, downvotes, and total karma

-`!info [course ID]` - displays relevant information about a specified course at UoGuelph

-`!flip` - Flips a coin, displaying the result
+`!market` and `!buy <item #>` - View and purchase items listed on the market

+`!mybang` - Shows player's bang scores.

+`!ping` - Returns "pong!" and your latency in ms. Keeps track of user's best/worst scores.

+`!roles` - Shows a list of available roles to join.